hackerspacesg/hackerspace.sg/content/faq/index.md

 ### I am creating a product/service/thing **for co-working spaces** like yours and for some reason I need to talk to someone at your organisation about this.

+As above, we don't employ people, so we're not in a position to field your enquiry:
+- If you are proposing something that requires us to pay - whether now or in the future - then the answer is no.
-As above, we don't employ people, so we're not in a position to field your enquiry.
-If you're not able to put together whatever you need from publicly available sources, then we certainly aren't.
-If you require additional permissions then the answer is no. If you are proposing something that requires us to pay, then the answer is no.
+- We get an astonishing number of enquiries from people who want to list us in directories of co-working spaces etc. If you are doing this and are not able to put together whatever you need from publicly available sources, then we certainly aren't.
+If you require additional permissions then the answer is no.

 ### I can help you improve your website, perform SEO, make awesome flash, etc.